giuntoli-group/nmm-week7/README.md

 ## Assignment 2

-Let's go beyond the elastic limit and how different materials are affected by large deformations.
+Let's go beyond the elastic limit and see how different materials are affected by large deformations.
+In this assignment you will look at the brittle behavior of metals and the ductile behavior of polymers.

 ### Instructions